Microphones in 2020: Themes

-Elverum explained that his reasoning for the intro's length was "wanting to push up against the edges, similar to extreme drone music, the way that it wears down at your sense of time and reality and makes you forget yourself", as well as symbolically representing the time between Mount Eerie and Microphones in 2020.
+Nostalgia is a prominent theme, with the song exploring both Elverum's and his fans' experiences, and questioning whether it is a positive influence.
+The concepts of mortality and existence are also used—"At any moment we could die"—but they are approached without fear.
+Other themes include process, form, identity, impermanence, and uncertainty, with the latter two themes, according to Elverum, inspired by "The trauma and mess of the last five or so years of my life".
 When it was suggested that the album is a postmodern entity, Elverum stated, "Yeah well I feel it is its own weird thing, I guess. [...]
 I think of it more as an audiobook or something.
 It's like this big chunk thing that you can listen to if you want to sit down and devote some time to it."